Philip Sidney: Injury and death

 Later that year, he joined Sir John Norris in the Battle of Zutphen, fighting for the Protestant cause against the Spanish.
 During the battle, he was shot in the thigh and died of gangrene 26 days later, at the age of 31.
 One account says this death was avoidable and heroic.
 Sidney noticed that one of his men was not fully armoured.
 He took off his thigh armour on the grounds that it would be wrong to be better armored than his men.
 As he lay dying, Sidney composed a song to be sung by his deathbed.
 According to the story, while lying wounded he gave his water to another wounded soldier, saying, "Thy necessity is yet greater than mine".
 This became possibly the most famous story about Sir Philip, intended to illustrate his noble and gallant character.
-It also inspired evolutionary biologist John Maynard Smith to formulate a problem in signalling theory which is known as the Sir Philip Sidney game.

 Sidney's body was returned to London and interred in Old St Paul's Cathedral on 16 February 1587.
 The grave and monument were destroyed in the Great Fire of London in 1666.
 A modern monument in the crypt lists his among the important graves lost.

 Already during his own lifetime, but even more after his death, he had become for many English people the very epitome of a Castiglione courtier: learned and politic, but at the same time generous, brave, and impulsive.
 The funeral procession was one of the most elaborate ever staged, so much so that his father-in-law, Francis Walsingham, almost went bankrupt.
 As Sidney was a brother of the Worshipful Company of Grocers, the procession included 120 of his company brethren.

 Never more than a marginal figure in the politics of his time, he was memorialised as the flower of English manhood in Edmund Spenser's Astrophel, one of the greatest English Renaissance elegies.

-An early biography of Sidney was written by his friend and schoolfellow, Fulke Greville.
+An early biography of Sidney was written by his devoted friend and schoolfellow, Fulke Greville.
 While Sidney was traditionally depicted as a staunch and unwavering Protestant, recent biographers such as Katherine Duncan-Jones have suggested that his religious loyalties were more ambiguous.
 He was known to be friendly and sympathetic towards individual Catholics.